godotengine/godot-docs/classes/class_resource.rst

 - :ref:`RID<class_RID>` **get_rid** **(** **)** const

-Return the RID of the resource (or an empty RID).
+Returns the RID of the resource (or an empty RID).
 Many resources (such as :ref:`Texture<class_Texture>`, :ref:`Mesh<class_Mesh>`, etc) are high level abstractions of resources stored in a server, so this function will return the original RID.

 .. _class_Resource_method_setup_local_to_scene: